-The only asset remaining at 31 March 2023 was accrued investment income from the property companies received post year end which was transferred to the participating schemes in June 2023.
+There were no assets held at the year end and, as such, the CCIF was not subject to any risks.
+The only asset remaining at 31 March 2023 was accrued investment income from the property companies which was received and transferred to the Participating Schemes in June 2023.